git-multimail/git-multimail/doc/gitolite.rst

 ``git-multimail`` supports gitolite natively.
 Setting up ``git-multimail`` on a gitolite 3 installation can be done like this:

+The explanations below show an easy way to set up ``git-multimail``, but leave ``git-multimail`` installed and unconfigured for a while.
+If you run gitolite on a production server, it is advised that you execute the step "Set up the hook" last to avoid confusing your users in the meantime.

 Set up the hook
 ---------------